M374LX/alexvsbus/docs/LevelFileFormat.md

 The properties are:

-* `level-size <size>` - The size of the level, which corresponds to ``<size>`` times the maximum screen width (480).
-The minimum is 8 and the maximum is 32.
+* `level-size <size>` - The size of the level, which corresponds to ``<size>`` times the maximum screen width (480 pixels).
+If the value is 20, for example, the level will be 9600 pixels wide.
+The allowed values are between 8 and 24.

 * `sky-color <color>` - One of three sky color options (1-3).